highrisedigital/wpbroadbean/readme.txt

 == Changelog ==

+= 0.4 =
+* Added filters for meta box fields in applications and job post types.
+This allows devs to be able to add to or remove existing fields from a metabox.

 = 0.3 =
 * Removed the admin stylesheet - use dashicons for the admin menu icon
 * Removed filterable post type labels, not needed as core provides this functionality